Crunchy, airy Robin’s Egg Meringue Cookies are a beautiful blue color with speckles. Dip them in chocolate and coconut for a special treat.

 Chocolate Coconut Dip

-Once the robin’s egg meringue cookies have completely cooled, you can dip them in melted chocolate and sprinkle with toasted coconut.
+Once the robin’s egg meringue cookies have completely cooled, you can dip them in melted chocolate and sprinkle them with toasted coconut.

 - Chocolate: Melt the chocolate chips in the microwave according to the instructions on the bag.
 You can add a teaspoon of shortening to thin the chocolate if needed.